ericnmt/oop-clinic-scheduler/README.md

 ## Description

 ## Architectural Design
 We settled for a Maven-based Spring Boot application to ensure a clear separation of concerns and layered architecture.
-This design choice focuses on maintainability and testibility by isolating logic into different components, allowing for the strict enforcement of business logic.
+This design choice focuses on maintainability and testability by isolating logic into different components, allowing for the strict enforcement of business logic.

 ### Layered Architecture
 The system follows a clean separation of concerns, organized into layers to ensure compatibility between components and preservation of application logic.
 The components of our system is split into the following schema: Model Layer, Service Layer, Data Access Layer (DAO), and Presentation Layer (via the CLI).